 The Lymphatic System: Your Body’s Hidden Clean up Crew and How Fascia Helps It Flow

-In my last post, we explored fascia , the body’s hidden web of connection.
+In my last post, Fascia: The Hidden Web That Shapes Your Movement, Posture, and Health we explored fascia , the body’s web of connective tissue.
 But here’s something most people don’t realize: running through that web is one of the most overlooked systems for your health, your lymphatic system.

 If fascia is the structure, lymph is the fluid that keeps it clean, nourished, and balanced.
 Without healthy lymph flow, even the most supple fascia can’t do its job fully.